-Moments later, that alibi became old news, when Vindman and Williams delivered their firsthand accounts of the call.
-Democrats, meanwhile, have shown that Trump’s efforts to secure a public announcement from the Ukrainian president of an investigation of the Bidens had begun months before the July 25 call.
+Moments later that alibi became old news, when Vindman and Williams delivered their firsthand accounts of the call.
+Democrats, meanwhile, have shown that Trump’s efforts to secure a public announcement from the Ukrainian president of an investigation into the Bidens had begun months before the July 25 call.

 David Holmes, the political counselor at the U.S. Embassy in Ukraine, described a lunch meeting with Gordon Sondland, the U.S. ambassador to the European Union, on July 26, the day after Trump’s call with Zelensky.

 From the restaurant, Sondland placed a call on his cellphone to the White House.